nickcrookston/nickcrookston/README.md

 - 👋 Hi, I’m @nickcrookston
-- 👀 I’m interested in FVS and FVSOnline (the interface)
+- 👀 I’m interested in FVS and FVSOnline (the interface) I'm also the author of R package yaImpute, now maintained by Jeff Evans.

 - 📫 How to reach me: By Email: ncrookston.fs@gmail.com